kongulov/kongulov.dev/_posts/2022-07-18-how-to-register-and-use-the-laravel-service-providers.md

 }
 ```

 Now, instead of binding a class, we will bind an interface.
-Open again `EnvatoCustomServiceProvider.php` and modify the code as shown below.
+Open again `DemoCustomServiceProvider.php` and modify the code as shown below.

 ```php
 <?php